 - 120 grams (1 cup) butter melted

 - extra 1/2 cup brandy for pouring over pudding when serving

 1. Rinse the dried fruit in a sieve under cold running water to ensure there is no grit left in it.
 If your fruit is candied, there is no need to do this.
 Leave to drain.

-2. Once fruit is drained of excess water place in a mixing bowl and add the alcohol to it.
+2. Once the fruit is drained of excess water place in a mixing bowl and add the alcohol to it.
 Mix through.
 Cover and leave in the fridge to macerate for at least 24 hours.

 3. Bring milk to a boil in a small saucepan and pour over sago and mix through thoroughly to ensure none of your sago clumps together.
 Cover and refrigerate overnight.

 4. The next day add bicarbonate of soda and a pinch of salt to the sago mixture, stir through.
 Then add the remaining ingredients and stir through.
 If using nuts in your pudding mixture toast your almonds in the oven or on a stovetop until they are golden brown, then add and stir through.